Mercantilism

 Critique and Decline

-Mercantilism began to decline in the late 18th century with the rise of classical economics.
-In 1776, Adam Smith published "The Wealth of Nations," which argued that wealth was not fixed but could be created through productivity and trade.
-Smith demonstrated that free trade benefits all participating nations by allowing them to specialize in producing goods where they have a comparative advantage.
-David Ricardo further dismantled mercantilism with his theory of comparative advantage, showing that trade is a positive-sum game.
-While mercantilism focused on the producer's interest (often at the expense of the consumer), classical economics shifted focus to consumer welfare and efficiency.
-However, elements of mercantilism persist today in protectionist trade policies, often termed "neo-mercantilism," where countries artificially undervalue their currency or subsidize industries to boost exports.
+Mercantilism began its long decline in the late 18th century with the rise of classical economics and the Enlightenment.
+In 1776, Adam Smith published his seminal work, "The Wealth of Nations," which fundamentally challenged the mercantilist worldview.
+Smith argued that national wealth was not a fixed pile of gold, but was instead created through human productivity, innovation, and the division of labor.
+He demonstrated that free trade is actually a positive-sum game, where all participating nations can benefit by specializing in producing goods where they have a "comparative advantage" and trading for the rest.
+David Ricardo further dismantled the mercantilist logic by showing that even if one country is more efficient at producing everything, it still gains from trading with less efficient partners.
+While mercantilism focused strictly on the interest of the producer and the state (often at the expense of the average citizen), classical economics shifted the focus toward consumer welfare and overall economic efficiency.
+However, the ghost of mercantilism persists in modern political discourse, as the allure of "protecting local jobs" through tariffs and trade barriers often proves more politically popular than the abstract benefits of global free trade.

 Real-World Example: 17th Century Navigation Acts